Difference Between Power and Exponent

 Main Differences Between Power and Exponent

-1. When a large number is expressed in a way that is easy to read and use in calculations, it is called as being raised to a power.
+1. When a large number is expressed in a way that is easy to read and use in calculations, it is called being raised to power.
 The factor by which the number is raised is known as the exponent.

 2. Power has two parts, the base and the exponent.
-The base represents the number that has been raised and the exponent represents to which the base has been raised.
+The base represents the number that has been raised, and the exponent represents to which the base has been raised.
 The exponent has no other part since it is a part of power itself.

 References